Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 When you are considering retirement savings options or a new employer’s benefits package, it is important to understand how a 401(k) plan may fit into your financial portfolio.

 401(k) plans provide tax advantages for retirement savings.
-Contributing directly from your paycheck reduces your income tax, as the funds are deducted from your taxable earnings.
+Contributing directly from your paycheck reduces your income tax from a traditional 401(k), as the funds are deducted from your taxable earnings.
+We discuss the Roth 401(k) later on.

 It is also possible to rollover 401(k) funds into another qualifying account or financial product, such as an annuity, for potentially higher earnings or guaranteed lifetime income.